A NEW SERIES IS COMING IN 2024!

 Erin serves as the Park Naturalist at Caesar Creek State Park in Waynesville, OH, where she has filled that role for over 15 years.
 She has also worked at Cowan Lake State Park and Little Miami State Park.
 Before that, Erin was a school teacher.
 Erin is passionate about nature, the outdoors, astronomy, and the dark sky.

-Laura Stanton, Ohio State Extension, Warren County, Family and Consumer Sciences Educator
+Laura Stanton, M.A., M.S., Ohio State Extension, Warren County, Family and Consumer Sciences Educator

 Laura (she/her) has worked as a professional family life educator for over 25 years.
 Her focus is on all aspects of human development and family life, but she is particularly passionate about environmental wellness.
 She writes and teaches about sustainability issues and encourages individuals and families to get outside as much as possible.
 Laura lives in Lebanon with her family and in her free time, she can be found alone in the woods, usually watching and photographing birds or other things that catch her eye.